gonvazquez/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ![Images/Lambda_Success.png](/Cost/300_Organization_Data_CUR_Connection/Images/Lambda_Success.png)

-5. Go to your S3 bucket and into the organisation-data folder and you should see a file of non-zero size:
+5. Go to your S3 bucket and into the organization-data folder and you should see a file of non-zero size:

 ![Images/Org_in_S3.png](/Cost/300_Organization_Data_CUR_Connection/Images/Org_in_S3.png)